kobotoolbox/kpi/kpi/docs/api/v2/assets/content.md

-## Content

-Returns the content of a user's asset.
+## Returns the content of a user's asset.